dgaydukov/cert-spring5/files/spring5.md

 deleteById(28) => true
 ```

+There are several implementations of `DataSource`
-* `SimpleDriverDataSource` — Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
+* `SimpleDriverDataSource` (pooled, so you can use it only for testing purpose.) - Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
 We should set driver class with `setDriverClass`.
-* `DriverManagerDataSource` — Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
+* `DriverManagerDataSource` - Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
 We can set just driver class name with `setDriverClassName`.
 * `SingleConnectionDataSource` - (extends `DriverManagerDataSource`, implement `SmartDataSource`) - use single connection without closing it

-`SimpleDriverDataSource` - is not pooled, so you can use it only for testing purpose.
-Although you can write your own implementation of `RowMapper` for each entity, if you db columns correspond to your model, you can
+Although you can write your own implementation of `RowMapper` for each entity, if your db columns correspond to your model, you can
-use one of default impl like `BeanPropertyRowMapper`, or if you need to get a map (key - columns, value- values)
-you can use `ColumnMapRowMapper`.
+use one of default impl like `BeanPropertyRowMapper`, or if you need to get a map (key - columns, value- values) you can use `ColumnMapRowMapper`.

-If you want to manipulate the whole result set you can use `ResultSetExtractor`.
-`RowCallbackHandler` can be used in `query`, but you have to manually regulate state
+If you want to manipulate the whole result set you can use `ResultSetExtractor`. `RowCallbackHandler` can be used in `query`, but you have to manually regulate state.
 ```java
 private DepartmentModel resultSetToModel(ResultSet rs) throws SQLException {
     DepartmentModel model = new DepartmentModel();